nicopap/cuicui/design_doc/rich_text.md

 ```

 Subsections are flattened into a single flat list.
-As expected, subsections inherit `Modifier`s from their parent.
+As expected, subsections inherit `Modify`s from their parent.

 The previous format string would be split in **six** segments as follow: